Six Feet Under (TV series): Concept

 Although overall plots and characters were created by Alan Ball, reports conflict on how the series was conceived.
 In one instance, Ball stated that he came up with the premise of the show after the deaths of his sister and father.
 However, in an interview on the series' DVD collection, he intimated that HBO entertainment president Carolyn Strauss had proposed the idea to him.
-In a copyright-infringement lawsuit, screenwriter Gwen O'Donnell asserted that she was the original source of the idea that later passed through Strauss to Ball; the U.S. Court of Appeals for the Ninth Circuit, proceeding on the assumption that this assertion was true, rejected her claim.
+In a copyright infringement lawsuit, screenwriter Gwen O'Donnell asserted that she was the original source of the idea that later passed through Strauss to Ball; the U.S. Court of Appeals for the Ninth Circuit, proceeding on the assumption that this assertion was true, rejected her claim.

 Airing on a premium cable network allowed the series to explore darker themes than would have been possible on other networks.
 Ball stated in an interview:

 Major themes

 The show focuses on human mortality, the symbiotic nature of life and death feeding off each other, the death industry, and the lives of those who deal with it on a daily basis.
-When discussing the concept of the show, creator Ball elaborates on the foremost questions the show's pilot targeted:
+When discussing the concept of the show, Ball elaborated on the foremost questions the show's pilot targeted:

 Six Feet Under introduces the Fisher family as the basis on which to explore these questions.
-Throughout its five-season, 63-episode run, major characters experience crises which are in direct relation to their environment and the grief they have experienced.
-Alan Ball again relates these experiences, as well as the choice of the series' title, to the persistent subtext of the program:
+Throughout its five-season, 63-episode run, major characters experience crises that are in direct relation to their environment and the grief they have experienced.
+Ball again relates these experiences, as well as the choice of the series' title, to the persistent subtext of the program:

 Cultural critic Sally Munt commented: "one might risk saying [the show] has an uncanny, or queer rendition of class positions and relations".
 New York magazine opined that the show "carefully avoided moralism" but there were times where it "felt like a message" that "death has a terrible timing" and it could also be a "karmic gift" for some.
-Creator Alan Ball refuted this claim by asserting that there was no message in the story but only a recognition that death comes in the middle of "messy things" and doesn't wait for us to sort our lives.
+Ball refuted this claim by asserting that there was no message in the story but only a recognition that death comes in the middle of "messy things" and does not wait for people to sort out their lives.

 Setting

 Exteriors for the Fisher home were shot at 2302 West 25th Street and the intersection of Arlington Avenue, in the West Adams neighborhood of Los Angeles.
-In season five, episode one, Rico mentions that he grew up "in West Adams, near where I work."